With legal reforms, China wants less interfering in cases, fewer death penalty crimes

 NEW COURT CHIEF

-The legal reforms reflect a desire by Zhou Qiang, who took over as head of the Supreme People's Court a year ago, to handle cases in a more professional way, and tackle wrongful convictions, scholars said.
+The legal reforms reflect a desire by Zhou Qiang, who took over as head of the Supreme People's Court a year ago, to handle cases more professionally, and tackle wrongful convictions, scholars said.
 But whether his reform efforts can move China forward to a country that is ruled by law is still an open question.

 "Zhou Qiang seems a serious political character, he's not only well connected, he's legally sophisticated," said Jerome Cohen, an expert on Chinese law at New York University.
 "But he's not all-powerful, and whatever he says doesn't necessarily take place at the local level.
 This is a continuing struggle."